Sprudge: The Very Best of Third Coast Soif 2018

 Social Media Links

-Frank’s wines are like none we've have ever tasted, and there is no doubt they have raised a stir throughout the industry.
-He uses amphorae for maturation and feet for crushing, and he works without SO2 or any other treatments.
+Frank’s wines are like none we have ever tasted, and there is no doubt they have raised a stir throughout the industry.
 These wines express the absolutely unique land of Mt.
 Etna in a way that no other wine has.
 You really have to taste the wines and watch the color and flavor evolve in your glass to understand them.
-Yields are extremely low, and the U.S. allocation is extremely small.
+Yields are extremely low, and the United States allocation is extremely small.

 "The wines of this idiosyncratic Etna producer have a strong cult following.
 Cornelissen farms roughly 15 hectares, of which 12 are vines trained in the alberello, or bush-vine, system typical of the area.
 New vineyards are planted without grafts, buckwheat is used to help soils low on organic material, yields are low, and the grapes are harvested late, from mid-October to mid-November.
 Cornelissen generally avoids all treatments, and only in exceptionally difficult vintages does he use copper sulfate and sulfur treatments."